block-vision/sui-go-sdk/README.md

 ## Overview
 The Sui-Go-SDK provided by BlockVision aims to offer access to all resources in the BlockVision API and also offers some additional features that make the integration easier.
-Sui-Go-SDK is designated for Layer 1 BlockChain [Sui](https://github.com/MystenLabs/sui) in Go programming language.
+Sui-Go-SDK is designed for Layer 1 BlockChain [Sui](https://github.com/MystenLabs/sui) in Go programming language.

 ### Features
 + Support the mainstream methods in the Object, Coin, Event, Read Transaction Blocks, System Data, and Write Transaction Blocks modules.